 The author recommends a framework to select the best techniques.
 I was inspired to create a summary sheet of the principal points which I used when I hired someone recently.
 The author then recommends a box of tools for the 10 stages of the interview, a list of many questions to ask during the interview, puzzles that test a candidate’s creative intelligence, and a list of 10 surprise questions.

-- Numerous methods, tricks, tips, and strategies simply explained.
+- Numerous methods, tricks, tips, and strategies are simply explained.

 - Superb book with lots of illustrations.